lukeredpath/swift-responsive-textfield/README.md

 ## Licence

-This library is released under the Apache v2.0 license.
-See [LICENSE](LICENSE) for details.
+This library is released under the Apache v2.0 licence.
+See [LICENCE](LICENCE) for details.